 UW Health is currently scheduling patient appointments for flu vaccine, and we are administering flu vaccine for the 2015-2016 season.

 To schedule an appointment for the flu vaccine, please call your primary care provider.
 MyChart users can also schedule a flu vaccine appointment via MyChart.

 Early Season Flu News

-- Maximum flu activity is predicted to be January thru March, so there is plenty of reason to still get the flu vaccine.
+- Flu activity is increasing as of February, so there is plenty of reason to still get the flu vaccine.